 Philosophy and Abstract Thinking

 Philosophy lives and dies in abstract thinking.
-If you have no capacity for abstract thinking, then you cannot make progress in philosophy, but if your entire worldview is founded on abstract thinking, then your philosophy will be rationalistic and utopian.
+If you have no capacity for abstract thinking, then you cannot make progress in philosophy.
+But if your worldview is founded entirely on abstract thinking, then your philosophy will be rationalistic and utopian.
 Therefore, while navigating the river of philosophy, a philosopher must keep his feet planted in two boats simultaneously: one foot in the boat of the real world and the other foot in the boat of abstract thought.

 Tuesday, August 18, 2020